yvelikova/axway-open-docs/content/en/docs/apigtw_install/multi_datacenter_config.md

 When the API Gateway keyspace has been deployed and its replication updated, you can register the remaining hosts and add API Gateway instances using the `managedomain` command.
 Alternatively, you can do this using the API Gateway Manager web console.

 {{< alert title="Note" color="primary" >}}You should always add one API Gateway instance at a time to the group.{{< /alert >}}

-For more details on registering hosts and adding API Gateway instances, see the [API Gateway Administrator Guide](/bundle/APIGateway_77_AdministratorGuide_allOS_en_HTML5/).

 #### Configure the API Gateway environment variables in DC1